In this post, I will share my best practices for getting a handle on your SPF record.

 Total: | 9 DNS Lookups |

-Effective segmentation of your email streams is essential to have a handle on the above.
+Effective segmentation of your email streams is essential for maintaining control and clarity over your SPF record.

 Cut your SPF record